lifewatch/eurobis/README.md

 If data are extracted from the EMODnet Data Portal for secondary analysis resulting in a publication, the appropriate source should be cited.

-The downloaded data should be cited as: EMODnet Biology (yyyy) Basic Occurrence Data downloaded from the EMODnet Biology Project (www.emodnet-biology.eu).
+The downloaded data should be cited as: EMODnet Biology (yyyy) Fulll Occurrence Data and parameters downloaded from the EMODnet Biology Project (www.emodnet-biology.eu).
 Available online at www.emodnet-biology.eu/toolbox, consulted on yyyy-mm-dd.

 Regarding the citation of the individual datasets, the following guidelines should be taken into account: